tsnarendran14/Dog-Breed-Classifer-Data-Scientist-Nanodegree/README.md

 ## Final Outcome
 Used Resnet50 model.
 The accuracy of test dataset is 83 percent, which beats the set benchmark at 60 percent

+## Copyrights:
+This is a open source project.
+For usage guidelines, please refer to https://www.udacity.com/legal